Featured

 Predict success for your trail blog by buying this great domain.

-How should we train for our Enchantments through hike?
+How to train for your Enchantments through hike

 Bottom line: Hikes longer than 15 miles and/or more than 4000 feet of elevation gain are good training hikes for through-hiking the Enchantment Basin.

 Mailbox Peak is a perennial favorite with local hikers.
-There’s actually a mailbox at the top, and it’s a serious workout to check the mail!
+There’s actually a mailbox at the top!

 If you live in the South Sound region, head for Mount Rainier National Park.
 Camp Muir, Spray Park or Indian Henry’s Hunting Ground are beautiful hikes, and there are many other options once you are in the park.